altukhizm/AudioToText/README.md

 You can upload audio files (`.m4a`, `.wav`, `.mp3`), transcribe them, edit the extracted text, download the text file, and even export a timed subtitle file (`.srt`).

 You can access the app through: [https://zaidaudiototext.streamlit.app/](https://zaidaudiototext.streamlit.app/)

+Note: if you find the app in sleep mode you can wake it up :)
 ---

 ## 🔥 Features